Warranty Deed: What Is It, And Should You Get One?

 When Warranty Deeds Are Used

 Typically, a warranty deed would be used when you do not know the person you’re buying a property from.
-Warranty deeds may also be required when applying for a mortgage and when title insurance is used.
+Warranty deeds may also be required when applying for a mortgage or purchasing insurance from a title company.
 This differs from the quitclaim deed because title insurance is not needed for this type of deed.
 A quitclaim deed is used when a property is transferred without a sale, for example, from one family member to another.

 How To Get A Warranty Deed

 You can obtain a warranty deed through your real estate agent’s office or download an online template.
-All warranty deeds must include the date of the transaction, name of the parties involved, a description of the property being transferred, and the signatures of the buyers.
+All warranty deeds must include the date of the transaction, the name of the parties involved, a legal description of the property being transferred, a list of title defects and the signatures of the buyers.
 To make it legally binding, warranty deeds must be signed in the presence of a notary public.